Easy fundraising ideas

 Penny wars

-Grades or classes compete to collect the most pennies, nickels, dimes, and quarters.
-Grab a few jars and encourage students to find some loose change to get started!
-To ensure that no one forgets their cents at home, send reminders to parents with free texting software.
+Organize a friendly competition between grades or classes to collect the most pennies, nickels, dimes, and quarters.
+Just grab a few jars and encourage students to find some loose change to get started!

 Pajama day